netinvent/nakivo_prometheus_exporter/README.md

 ## Caveats

-Since on every scraping, the exporter connects to *ALL* Nakivo API endpoints defined in the host section, you should set the scraper interval to something reasonable like 1 hour.
+Since on every scraping, the exporter connects to *ALL* Nakivo API endpoints defined in the host section, you should set the scraper interval to something reasonable like 1 hour, and increase the scrape timeout value to one minute (see the `prometheus.yml` example file).

 ## Other caveats